 "We felt like the way we were playing, we were going to get one, but it just didn't happen," Devils captain Zach Parise said.
 "It's frustrating when everyone has been playing well, and we find ourselves down three-nothing."

-The Kings could celebrate their first title at home, but their only speed bump in this dynamic postseason has been Game 4.
+The Kings could celebrate their first title at home, but their only weakness in this dynamic postseason has been Game 4.
 They're 10-0 on the road in the postseason, but failed to close out Vancouver and Phoenix at home in Game 4s.

 No team has won the Cup with a sweep since Detroit wiped out Washington in the 1998 finals.

-After opening their first Stanley Cup finals appearance in 19 years with two overtime victories in New Jersey, the Kings relied on Quick and their penalty-killing in Game 3 before their offense got rolling.
-The Kings had to survive their early nerves from playing in front of their title-starved fans, and they barely hung on at times against the Devils' dynamic forechecking in the first two periods.
+The Kings had to survive their early nerves from playing in front of their title-starved fans on Monday, and they barely hung on at times against the Devils' dynamic forechecking in the first two periods.
 They got another peerless performance from Quick, who has allowed just 24 goals in 17 playoff games — just two in the finals.

 Martinez scored his first career playoff goal early in the second period on a goalmouth scramble that Brodeur felt should have been whistled dead, and Kopitar followed about 10 minutes later with his third goal in four games off an impressive pass from Brown.